ToshioCP/Gtk4-tutorial/src/sec10.src.md

 ## Managing big source files

 We've compiled a small editor so far.
-The program is also small and not complicated yet.
-But if it grows bigger, it will be difficult to maintain.
+The program is not complicated yet, but if it grows bigger, it will be difficult to maintain.
-So, we should do the followings now.
+So, we should do the following now.

 - We've had only one C source file and put everything in it.
-We need to divide it and sort them out.
+We need to divide and organize it.
 - There are two compilers, `gcc` and `glib-compile-resources`.
-We should control them by one building tool.
+We should control them with one build tool.

 ## Divide a C source file into two parts.